coreinfrastructure/best-practices-badge/criteria.md

   The rationale for considering but not implementing the criterion MUST be documented to acquire a badge.
-- The term RECOMMENDED is used instead of SHOULD when the criterion must be considered, but we expect that the the valid reasons to not implement a criterion are even more common than for SHOULD.
+- The term RECOMMENDED is used instead of SHOULD when the criterion must be considered, but valid reasons to not do it are even more common than for SHOULD.
-  Often a criterion is stated as something that SHOULD be done, or is RECOMMENDED, because its costs or difficulties can sometimes be high.
 - The term MAY mentions one way something can be done, e.g., to make it clear that the described approach is acceptable.
-- The phrase "we suggest" is a suggestion, but not a requirement.
+- Often a criterion is stated as something that SHOULD be done, or is RECOMMENDED, because its costs or difficulties can sometimes be high.

 We assume that you are already familiar with software development and running an OSS project;